• Skip to primary navigation

 Testing Conditions

-I have used the Platypus GravityWorks in high alpine group environments and while backpacking in the desert when water sources were few and far between.
-I’ve used it to filter beautiful alpine lake water that likely had no business being run through a filter and I’ve used it with scummy, silty desert streams that I only drank from because I desired to live.
+I have used the Platypus GravityWorks in high alpine group environments and backpacking in the desert when water sources were scarce.
+I’ve used it to filter beautiful alpine lake water that likely had no business being run through a filter, and I’ve used it with scummy, silty desert streams that I only drank from because I desired to live.

 Pros and Cons